Comm100/agent-console-extension-sample/doc/agent-console-api.md

 ## What APIs We Provide

-We provides 4 fundamental APIs to help you interact with the Comm100 Agent Console.
+We provide 4 fundamental APIs to help you interact with the Comm100 Agent Console.

 1. GET